 Here are a couple of sample Wikipedia clickstream data rows:

-Note that we can only see the exact webpages of Wikipedia articles in the data.
+We can only see the exact webpages of Wikipedia articles in the data.
 Pages that are not Wikipedia articles are recorded as general categories, like the referer in the second sample data row above.

 So, let’s see what we’ve been up to on Wikipedia in December 2018.

 Why December 2018?
-These monthly clickstream datasets are quite large and can take a long time to process, so for practical purposes, we’ll analyze just one month’s worth of the data.
+These monthly clickstream datasets are very large and can take a long time to process, so for practical purposes, we’ll analyze just one month’s worth of the data.
 I’ve picked December 2018 because it was the most recent month available when I started working on this side project, but the same analyses can be done on any of the available English Wikipedia datasets (and with adjustments for language differences, for the several non-English language Wikipedia clickstream datasets available).

 What did we do on Wikipedia?

 As of March 24th 2019, there are 6.88 billion clickstream events in the Wikipedia clickstream data for December 2018, reaching about 5.2 million unique Wikipedia articles, or about 90% of the 5.8 million Wikipedia articles in existence at the time.
 The clickstream data has been cut off to a traffic minimum of 10, so each of those 5.2 million articles was visited at least 10 times, and the 6.88 billion clickstream events in the dataset make up about 90% of the total 7.67 billion user clickstream events to English Wikipedia in December 2018 (source (updated link)).

 To see where much of this traffic went, we can check Wikipedia’s Topviews Analysis tool for December 2018 top article views stats:

 The top viewed Wikipedia articles in December 2018 were mostly about recently released movies and famous people.
 The #1 most viewed article was about George H. W. Bush, who died on November 30, 2018.